Mike Thomas (athletic director)

 Michael J. Thomas is an American university administrator, and the former athletic director at Cleveland State University.
-Thomas was previously athletic director at the University of Illinois from 2011-2015, University of Cincinnati from 2005-2011, and the University of Akron from 2000-2005.
+Thomas was previously athletic director at the University of Illinois from 2011 to 2015, University of Cincinnati from 2005 to 2011, and the University of Akron from 2000 to 2005.
 Previously, he served as an associate athletic director at the University of Virginia and the University of Denver, and spent a year at the University of Iowa as an administrative intern.

 Twice during his career Thomas has won the Robert R. Neyland Outstanding Athletics Director Award, once in 2005 while at Akron, and again in April 2008 while at Cincinnati.

 Early life, education and family

-Thomas was born in Pueblo, CO and graduated from Pueblo South High School in 1978.
-He earned his bachelor's degree in Business Administration from Colorado State University in 1983, and his master's degree in Physical Education/Athletic Administration from Western Illinois University in 1986.
+Thomas was born in Pueblo, Colorado and graduated from Pueblo South High School in 1978.
+He earned his bachelor's degree in business administration from Colorado State University in 1983, and his master's degree in physical education and athletic administration from Western Illinois University in 1986.

 Thomas is married to the former Jeni Arends from Manchester, Iowa, and has four adult children.